papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 database, although on-disk compression should be able to handle de-duplication of that data without any additional code.

-### What does this improve?

-### Is this backwards compatible?

 ## Remove Validators Hash

 Both `validators_hash` and `next_validators_hash` are included in the block header.
 However, there is no strong reason to maintain both of these.
 The `next_validators_hash` contains the same information as is included in the previous block's `validators_hash`.
 Any participant that wants to validate the current list of validator votes could do so by fetching the previous block's header. # How does this impact the light client?